 Qigong can help reduce

 - Mental functioning

-More importantly, patients who are especially weak, particularly due to chemotherapy, should consult a physician before taking on more strenuous forms of qigong (27).
+Qigong is generally considered a low-intensity exercise.
+Patients should be aware that it is not a cancer treatment, but can be practiced to help alleviate associated symptoms.
+Those who are weak, particularly due to chemotherapy, should consult a physician before taking on more strenuous forms of qigong (27).

 Regular qigong practice may benefit patients with hypertension (6) (14), fibromyalgia (7) (41), chronic fatigue (8), and other chronic conditions (9) (10).
 It may also improve respiratory function, balance, motor function, and endurance (11) (12) (13) (14) (15) (16) (17) (19) (42) (49) (50).

 Qigong incorporates muscle relaxation, breathing exercises, meditation, and body movements to foster a free, stabilized, and unobstructed internal flow of qi (chee), an accepted concept of vital energy force (2).
 Through this mind-body dynamic, qigong can play an integral role in hypothalamic activity, easing both parasympathetic and sympathetic nervous systems (PNS, SNS) towards homeostasis (1) (27).
 Lower blood pressure exhibited following qigong exercise are compatible with stabilized SNS activity (6) (14).
 It also modulates urinary catecholamine levels (14).

 Pulmonary benefits observed are likely due to the focused, deep breathing powered by lower abdominal muscles in an area known as tantien (dawn-dee-in), considered the body’s main energy center.
 This places less pressure on the lungs, increases lung capacity (13), and improves ventilatory function (14) and breathing efficiency (19).
 The potential to reduce BMI may also be related to tantien contractions, which strengthens the waist and increases calorific consumption (12).